Max Altitude

 • Buffer day is not included in the cost.

-• If buffer day is not used in the Expedition then it can be used to explore Rishikesh/Haridwar/ Mussoorie .
+• If buffer day is not used in the Expedition then it can be used to explore Rishikesh/Haridwar/ Mussoorie.

-• Mussoorie is known for Mall Road, Shopping, Kempty Falls, Municipal Garden, Sir George Everest's house.
+• Mussoorie is known for Mall Road, Shopping, Kempty Falls, Municipal Garden, and Sir George Everest house.
+Buffer day will be used if unable to summit due to any unforeseen circumstances.

-• Opting a buffer day will be a team decision not an individual.
+• Opting for a buffer day will be a team decision, not an individual.

 • Keep a buffer day in your travel plan.